-Anime has become one of the best resources nowadays to tell stories in an animated form.
-Anime gained success in other countries when early series such as Dragonball, Astro Boy, and Slam Dunk aired.
-Some Westerners have taken a particular interest in Japanese culture and anime can be seen as an entry point.
-And because of this, Westerners have slowly become more interested in Japanese culture and even started learning Japanese.
-Which is why in 1984, the Japanese Language Proficiency Test (JLPT) was created.
+Anime has become one of the best resources nowadays to tell stories in an animated form, with freedom of expression in any genre and for any audience, which contrasts against traditional cartoons which are generally aimed at children.
+Anime gained success in other countries when early series such as Dragonball, Astro Boy, Sailor Moon, and Slam Dunk aired.
+There are many people who started to become interested in Japan after watching some of these shows.
+Sometimes, they are even inspired to learn Japanese.
+As a result, in 1984, the Japanese Language Proficiency Test (JLPT) was created.

-The early 1990’s served as what was known to be an anime boom.
+The early 1990s served as what was known to be an “anime boom”.
 Due to this, anime culture further evolved when anime conventions started taking place.
-Anime conventions are large gatherings that may take over a period of days, in order for fans of anime and manga to show their passion and dedication and have even incorporated industry talk panels and cosplay.
-The term “cosplay” is derived from the words “costume play”; which is when fans dress up as their favorite character from a series and impersonate that character.
-Cosplay is not restricted to anime but has also crossed over to Western characters from comics and cartoon series.
+Anime conventions are large gatherings that may take place over a period of days, in order for fans of anime and manga to show their passion and dedication.
+These have even incorporated industry talk panels where voice actors and anime creation staff can meet at the event to talk about their shows, and fans can have a chance to meet them.
+Fans can also gather to buy merchandise and try “cosplay”.
+The term “cosplay” is derived from the words “costume play”, and it is when fans dress up as their favorite character from a series and impersonate that character for the day.
+Cosplay is not restricted to anime but has also crossed over to western characters from comics, cartoon series, Hollywood movies, and video games.

 Another popular aspect of anime is the art style.
 The style that stems from the anime genre is unique, characters generally sporting big eyes and unique hairstyles.
 Western countries have also developed series using that particular style.
 One of the more popular series which has adapted this art style is the